Reg Luckhurst

 Reginald Thomas Luckhurst (born 11 November 1935) is a former international motorcycle speedway rider from England.
 He earned four international caps for the England national speedway team and seven caps for the Great Britain team.

 Speedway career

 Luckhurst reached the final of the Speedway World Championship in the 1965 Individual Speedway World Championship.

-He rode in the top tier of British Speedway from 1959 to 1976, riding for various clubs.
+Luckhurst rode in the top tier of British Speedway from 1959 to 1976, riding for various clubs.
 He was capped by England four times and Great Britain seven times.